Tim Patrick Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Matchup vs. Detroit

-- Patrick collected 48 receiving yards in his one career matchup against the Lions, 13.5 more than his over/under in Sunday's game.
+- Patrick had 48 receiving yards per game in one career matchup against the Lions, 13.5 more than his receiving yards prop bet over/under for Sunday's game (34.5).

-- Patrick did not have a touchdown catch in that game against the Lions.
+- Patrick did not have a touchdown catch in that matchup against the Lions.

-- The 262.2 yards per game the Lions are conceding through the air makes them the NFL's 20th-ranked pass defense.
+- The Lions are allowing 262.2 passing yards per game this year, the NFL's 20th-ranked pass defense.

-- With 20 passing TDs conceded this season, the Lions defense is ranked 18th in the league.
+- With 20 passing TDs conceded this year, the Lions defense is ranked 18th in the league.

 Recent Performances